benediktwerner/fide-binance/README.md

 ## Setup

-1. Have a recent version of Python installed
+1. Have a recent version of Python installed (on Windows, just run `python` in the cmd to open the Microsoft Store and install it from there)
-2. *Optional:* Create a venv and activate it: `python3 -m venv venv && source venv/bin/activate`
+2. *Optional:* Create a venv: `python3 -m venv venv` and activate it
+   - On Unix: `source venv/bin/activate`
+   - On Windows: `.\venv\Scripts\activate.bat`
+   - You should now see `(venv)` at the start of your command prompt
 3. Run `pip install -r requirements.txt`
 4. *If using the Bulk or Challenge Admin API:* Copy `.env.example` to `.env` and replace the example tokens
 5. Edit `PLAYER_MAP` in `pairing.py`: